 Solar is a simple, minimum-maintenance technology.
 Unlike other energy technologies, solar PV contains no moving parts.
 This means it’s not likely your equipment will fail.
 You should not have to replace your panels at all during their lifetime.

-Even though solar is low maintenance, we recommend asking your installer or another qualified solar professional to inspect your array every 3 to 5 years to make sure things remain in good operating order.
-They’ll do a visual inspection of all equipment, check for things like wire damage from critters, and make sure your system is performing properly.
+Even though solar is low maintenance, upon request we are able to inspect your array every 3 to 5 years to make sure things remain in good operating order.
+We will do a visual inspection of all equipment, check for things like wire damage from critters, and make sure your system is performing properly.

 It typically takes one to two months for an installer to design your solar array and secure initial permits (from your municipal government) and interconnection agreements (from your electric utility).
 Depending on your exact solar permitting office and utility interconnection team, this could take anywhere from a few weeks to a few months.
 Once initial permits and interconnection agreements are in hand, your installer will typically need only one to two days to physically install your array (panels, inverter, racking system, and wiring).
 The installer will then need to get final approval from the municipal permitting office and secure final interconnection approval from the utility.
 This can take an additional one to three months depending on the jurisdiction.